nnsdtr/multiple-pdf2txt/README.md

 # DNA Barcoding in Fungi: multiple-pdf2txt

-This script parsed `multiple PDF files` inside a specified folder and converted them into `*.txt files` for further text mining approach. `pdf2txt.py` was run employing automatic layout analysis and, as some PDFs presented excessively long conclusion times, with a timeout of 30 seconds for each PDF conversion round.
+This script parsed `multiple PDF files` inside a specified folder and converted them into `*.txt files` for further text mining approach. `pdf2txt.py` was run employing automatic layout analysis and, as some PDFs presented excessively long conclusion times, we limited the rounds with a timeout of 30 seconds for each PDF conversion round.
 (For further information on the project, please see the reference cited below)

 ## Bash version